-The study team determined that the best way to leverage available resources was to conduct five focus groups, each covering a three-county area.
-Counties were combined into the area groupings based on geographic proximity in order to minimize travelling distances for participants; ultimately, this resulted in three focus groups servings three counties each, one focus group serving two counties, and one focus group serving three counties plus the City of Immokalee.
-In addition to determining these groupings, the study team identified one county in each of the multi-county areas as the optimal location to conduct the focus group, making the selection based on which county was located most centrally in the three-county area.
-Table 4 delineates the multi-county groupings, as well as the counties identified as most appropriate to host the focus groups.
+The study team determined that the best way to leverage available resources is to conduct five focus groups, each covering a three-county area.
+Counties were combined into the area groupings based on geographic proximity in order to minimize travelling distances for participants.
+In addition to determining these groupings, the study team identified one county in each of the three-county areas as the optimal location to conduct the focus group, making the selection based on which county was located most centrally in the three-county area.
+Table 4 delineates the three-county groupings, as well as the counties identified as most appropriate to host the focus groups.